5 Signs that Mold May be Growing in Your House

 Even though very small amounts of mold may be cleaned up using a 50/50 bleach and water mixture, attempting to remove mold on your own is not recommended and can cause the spores to spread to other unaffected areas.
 If you do attempt to clean up small areas of mold growth, be sure to wear a mask to avoid inhaling mold spores.
 For larger problems, it is very important to call in a mold remediation company for help.
 They can locate and eliminate the mold as well as offer you tips and advice to help prevent it from coming back.

-If you have more questions or are concerned about a mold problem in your home, feel free to contact us!
-We have over 70 years of combined experience in disaster recovery services.
+If you have more questions or are concerned about a mold problem in your home, feel free to contact one of our locations!
+Our company boast more than 75 years of experience in the mold remediation industry.